 Skip to Content

-Read More about The Consolation of Philosophy (Allegory Explained)
+Read More about The Romance of the Rose (Continuation) (Allegory Explained)

 Geoffrey Chaucer’s The House of Fame is a poem that has long fascinated literary scholars and enthusiasts alike.
 Written in the 14th century, the poem is an allegory that explores the nature of fame and its impact on society.
 The poem is divided into three books, each of which presents a different aspect of the …